VRAM-RAM/micropython-sgp30-microbit/README.md

 ```

 Note: these commands work on Linux.
 For Mac, it is pretty much the same thing, and for Windows, it will be possible to use: [microsoft-makecode](https://www.microsoft.com/fr-fr/makecode)
-Regarding the code itself, since the source code for using the sensor was not available, I rewrote a "homemade" driver.
-It is not perfect but functional and
+Regarding the code itself, this project intentionally uses a small custom-written driver to keep the code readable and educational.
-sufficient for the use we make of it.

 Here is the assembly that was made: [vittascience-link](https://fr.vittascience.com/learn/tutorial.php?id=35)